 Are plastic bags worse than paper bags?

-Though efficient to produce, it is crucial that plastic bags be reused and recycled and kept out of natural environments as they do not biodegrade quickly and can cause problems for wildlife when improperly disposed of.
+Though efficient to produce, it is crucial that plastic bags be reused and recycled.
+Plastic bags don't biodegrade quickly and can cause problems for wildlife when disposed of improperly.

 Where can I recycle plastic bags?